See a list of Financial Planning Programs by Clicking Here!

-Financial Planning Services is a field of study emphasizing the use of money and investments.
+Financial Planning is a field of study emphasizing the use of money and investments.
 A financial planner is someone who assists people to choose the most suitable investments based on their age, profession, personal objectives, and financial status. l Simply put: in order to amass wealth you need to direct a significant amount of your disposable income towards viable investments.
 From an academic standpoint, disposable income is defined as the net difference between earnings and expenditures.
 As a matter of course, a financial planner does not only help advise people how to earn more income they also assists clients to optimize expenses to create more disposable income through a variety of insurance and other cost cutting financial products.

 As with many other fields of study, there are necessary certifications which stand as proofs of competence for financial planners of all stripes.
 The most recognized certifications for financial planners are Certified Financial Planner (CFP), Chartered Financial Analyst (CFA) and Chartered Financial Consultant (ChFC).
 The regulatory body for financial planners is the same body that administers the certification examinations and also issues certificates after examinations.
 This body is known as Financial Industry Regulatory Authority (FINRA).
 While having a relevant degree and certifications are requisite to start, going on to obtain a Master degree in Business Administration (MBA) will help you stand out and likely give you a formidable edge over other candidates when it comes to securing a desirable, long-term job.

 Financial planners spend their time advising clients on a variety of financial plans leveraging various investment strategies to help clients achieve their goals.
 These strategies can include: equities, tax, insurance, real estate, bonds, commodities, and other investment instruments.